 If a headline is in the newspaper, then the stock market has usually already reacted.
 Whether that is in a positive or negative sense.
 While the newspaper in years gone by was the key information source.
 The Internet now provides us with instantaneous assimilation of newsworthy data.

-Stock prices will rise and fall as investors perceive company announcements, industry news, or economic data to be influential on the future profitability for the business.
+Stock prices will rise and fall as investors perceive company announcements, industry news, or economic data to be influential on the future profitability of the business.
 For example, a scheduled earnings announcement from XYZ will cause investors to buy or sell shares depending on how the results are perceived.
-If they exceed expectations, then investors will buy the price higher.
+If they exceed expectations.
+Then investors will buy the price higher.
 If they fail to meet expectations, then sellers will push the price lower.

 Every now and then, whether it is through a legitimate news source or some statement on the internet that gains momentum, a Rumour will sweep through the markets.
 It could be something about a takeover bid or behind the scenes negotiations.

 Investors jump on these statements in an effort to ‘get on board’ a share before it starts to rally strongly.
 The increased buyer activity causes other investors to take note, and the momentum of buyer influence increases, driving the share price higher.
 When an announcement is finally made, or when the company denies the rumour.
 The share price will revert back to a perceived fair value according to how the rumour is valued for future performance.
 This can quite often result in the share price gapping in either direction.
 Hence, investors can make an “overnight” windfall from their investment.

 How can you tell whether a rumour is legitimate?

 Bottom line is, that you can’t!
 Unless you conduct an extensive amount of research and conclude (independently) that there is validity behind the rumour, you are basically taking a guess as to whether or not you should invest in the stock.